 Mirai Nikki also has two spin-off manga.
 The first is Mirai Nikki: Mosaics, focusing on the ninth diary holder Minene Uryu and expounding on several of the minor characters.
 The second is an Alternate Timeline spin-off, Mirai Nikki: Paradox, in whichAru Akise replaces Yuki as the main character.The manga was licensed by Tokyopop, and released in the United States as Future Diary; 10 of its 12 volumes were released before the US branch of the company went under.
 An animated adaptation aired between October 2011 and April 2012 with a pilot OVA released beforehand.A live action drama called Mirai Nikki: Another World began airing in Japan on April 1st, 2012, based in an alternate world featuring a familiar plot but with a new cast of characters.
 Most are expies of the original characters with some differences.
 Arata Hoshino takes Yuki's place, a Lazy Bum of a college student who has no interest in his future.
 That is until he receives a limited release cell phone from his friend Rui Moriguchi which happens to have the Future Diary's powers.
-Now stuck in his own survival game, with his own version of Yuno for company.An expanded epilogue, titled Mirai Nikki Redial, has been released, featuring a similar ending to that of the manga.The Future Diary is licensed by FUNimation, and the first four episodes have been released.Compare and contrast Death Note, which also features a "notebook" as a centerpiece, although in that case the diary controls the future rather than predicts it.
+Now stuck in his own survival game, with his own version of Yuno for company.An expanded epilogue, titled Mirai Nikki Redial, has been released, featuring a similar ending to that of the manga.The Future Diary is licensed by FUNimation, and all but Redial has been released.Compare and contrast Death Note, which also features a "notebook" as a centerpiece, although in that case the diary controls the future rather than predicts it.
 Also compare and contrast Kamen Rider Ryuki which also features a "There Can Be Only One" style royale amongst 13 individuals; also compare Danganronpa, which features a similar Battle Royale setup.
 See also Devil Survivor, for the counterpart "Laplace Mail".Definitelynot to be confused withYume Nikki, although there may be some connection in there somewhere.

 Absurdly Sharp Blade: Yuno is typically armed with a variety of kitchen implements, but the damage she does with them is out of this world.